-YWCA Women’s Resource Center Program is available free of charge.
-The mission of the YWCA Women’s Resource Center is to provide support and advocacy to victims of sexual assault and abuse within the St. Louis Metropolitan area, to help coordinate services provided to victims, and to serve as a resource on issues regarding awareness and prevention of sexual assault and abuse.
-For more details please review:
+YWCA Women’s Resource Center program is available free of charge.
+The mission of the YWCA Women’s Resource Center is to provide support and advocacy to victims of sexual assault and abuse within the St. Louis metropolitan area, to help coordinate services provided to victims, and to serve as a resource on issues regarding awareness and prevention of sexual assault and abuse.

 Individual and group therapy for men who abuse women physically or emotionally.

 - Hotline, (314) 531(RAPE)-7273.

 Offers crisis intervention at hospitals (Sexual Assault Response Team).
 Counseling is at no cost to the client.
 Therapy peer groups are also available.

 - Women’s Support and Community Services, (314) 531-2003